 What Will the Veterans Corps Fisheries Program Accomplish?

 As of May 2019, veterans have supported 273 restoration projects, conducted spawning fish surveys on 3,038 miles of stream, surveyed juvenile fish on 550 miles of stream, and characterized 254 miles of habitat.
 Participants’ efforts have also saved 631 million gallons of water in the drought-prone state, through collecting rainwater runoff on agricultural lands and conserving water in California Conservation Corps facilities.
 The program will continue to restore habitats, save water, and support NOAA Fisheries’ mission into the future.

 The California Conservation Corps has been the proud sponsor of the Veterans Corps Fisheries Program since 2012.
 The program offers opportunities to connect and work side-by-side with a number of partners across all industries, including federal, state, local government, private, non-profit and academic partners.

 Thank you to all of these partners and others helping veterans get experience and build networks in the restoration field.

-Veterans can apply to the Veterans Corps Fisheries Program directly through the California Conservation Corps for this one to two year opportunity.
+Veterans can apply to the one-to-two-year Veterans Corps Fisheries Program directly through the California Conservation Corps.
 If an applicant meets all eligibility criteria, they will be placed at one of our Corps centers and receive intense on-the-job training during their first few weeks as they are introduced to the demanding and challenging field work ahead.